Yates101/Mock_Bank_Tech_Test/README.md

 * Now, simply enter `jest --coverage` in your command line to run the existing testing suite, with included coverage data.

 #### Feature Testing
 * For feature testing, open the provided index.html file in chrome, open the console, and enter any of the following commands to see the response.
-(The examples given carry out the requirements)
+(The examples given carry out the requirements of the acceptance criteria)
 ```console
 testAccount = new Account();
 ```